maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/docs/security/README.md

 Dilithium signatures rely on problems in module lattices (Module‑LWE/LWR and Module‑SIS).
 Forgery reduces to finding short vectors (SIS) or solving an LWE‑type instance.
 Parameters (n=256, ranks k,l, modulus q=8380417, noise bounds) are chosen so the underlying problems meet target security.

 ### Estimation approach
-The Dilithium spec follows the "core‑SVP" methodology: choose a BKZ blocksize b so that an SVP oracle succeeds against the target norm, then translate b into a runtime exponent with sieve cost models.
-Widely used constants are:
-- Classical sieve exponent ≈ 0.292 · b
-- Quantum sieve exponent ≈ 0.262 · b
-These constants are indicative; precise values depend on memory/circuit accounting and the chosen model.
-Lattice estimator tools (APS) can model both MLWE and MSIS paths and return the minimum cost.
+Dilithium’s security analysis also relies on core‑SVP.
+Choose a BKZ blocksize β so an SVP oracle hits the target norm, then convert β into a runtime exponent.
+Widely used constants: classical ≈0.292·β, quantum ≈0.262·β, with small variations depending on memory/circuit assumptions. pqcbench mirrors this by mapping the module parameters (n,k,q,η) into an LWE instance, scanning primal/dual/hybrid attack families with tuned exponent factors, and returning the best classical/quantum ranges over plausible Core‑SVP constants.

 ### Public estimates (context)
 For common sets, public reports suggest (ballpark):